ONEReverseCard/My-Scripts/Netless Server Admin.md

 BotReanimation.MouseMoved:Connect(function()
     if not MainFrame:FindFirstChild("Information") then
         Information("Bot", [[- Same thing as perma death, but uses hats instead of your body parts.
-- Hats Needed: Medieval Hood of Mystery, Red Roblox Cap, ROBLOX Girl - Hair, Chestnut Bun, Lavender Updo, Pal Hair, and Brown Hair.]], true) end end)
+- Hats Needed: (Medieval Hood of Mystery or Shadowed Head or both), Red Roblox Cap, ROBLOX Girl - Hair, Chestnut Bun, Lavender Updo, Pal Hair, and Brown Hair.]], true) end end)